-In two previous health assessments, DOH recommended a door-to-door survey of wells in the area.
-No record of a private well survey for the Boomsnub/Airco area was located.
-DOH obtained a summary of private wells in the Boomsnub/BOC gases vicinity from the Clark Public Utilities.4 This survey was conducted to identify any private wells that might be an exposure point for contaminants in groundwater originating at Boomsnub/Airco site.
+The two previous health assessments prepared by DOH recommended a door-to-door well survey in the area of potential influence.
+To date, there are no records from EPA or the local health department of a private well used for potable purposes survey for the Boomsnub/Airco area.
+The Clark Public Utilities District provided DOH with a summary of private wells in the Boomsnub/BOC gases area.
+This health consultation summarizes the results of the DOH's well survey and door-to-door follow-up and DOH's evaluation of the results of the analysis conducted on water samples collected from these two private wells.
+The survey was conducted to identify the existence of private wells in the area above the contaminated groundwater plume originating from the Boomsnub/Airco site.